15 June 2018

 The food here was wonderful, sitting in front of huge roaring fires mesmerising and, for the record, one of the best pisco sours I have ever tasted!
 You can explore so many places from here including full day fjord experiences on their boat and trips into the Torres del Paine National Park as well as Puerto Natales.

 Armed with a new (if not rudimentary) understanding of geology, the story of the glaciers, how the first settlers got here and just what those extraordinary pioneers had carved out of this hostile land, it was with huge excitement that we finally made tracks into the world-famous Torres del Paine National Park.
 I had seen photos in many National Geographic and Condé Nast magazines, pored over it in eclectic coffee table books and heard so many stories about the Torres del Paine massif.
-I had seen programs on the famous climbs to the top of those lofty peaks and tried to make mental comparisons with the dramatic topography of the Dolomites or areas of New Zealand that I have visited.
+I had seen programmes on the famous climbs to the top of those lofty peaks and tried to make mental comparisons with the dramatic topography of the Dolomites or areas of New Zealand that I have visited.
 However, they deserve no comparison.
 They are unique and to have the park to ourselves felt like a gift from the gods.
 Explora Patagonia Hotel Salto Chico, yet again with its wooden clad rooms, long Scandi-style reception rooms overlooking the lake and glass windows face look over the peaks.
-The sunsets and spectacular sunrises were simply extraordinary in color, texture and splendour.
+The sunsets and spectacular sunrises were simply extraordinary in colour, texture and splendour.
 Watching the sun come up, bathing the snowy white peaks in a fiery red before the sky turned to a bright, cobalt blue is something I will never forget.

 Their stables are particularly unique as they breed their own horses for the terrain and riding out with my guide and gaucho into such a stunning landscape was a revelation.
-Cantering through the pampas, water flying up as we rode through rivers, looking at salmon resting in the shallows then walking sedately home as the sky changed color at dusk is another experience I will never forget.
+Cantering through the pampas, water flying up as we rode through rivers, looking at salmon resting in the shallows then walking sedately home as the sky changed colour at dusk is another experience I will never forget.
 Sipping on mate with the gauchos in the sweet-smelling stables with only the sound of contented horses munching on sweet hay or stamping their hooves was an end to a perfect day.
 And yet , this is only one of the wonderful array of things you can do at Explora.

 There are hundreds of glaciers on both the Chile and Argentinian sides of Patagonia – all with a story to tell.
 Possibly the two most visited are the Grey Glacier in the Torres del Paine National Park and once over the border and staying at Eolo, the famous Perito Moreno Glacier.
 The Grey Glacier is split into three faces and you can do a 12km hike followed by a boat trip up to the glacier itself whereas with Perito Moreno, you would take a transfer into the park and then stroll along the walkways overlooking the face of the glacier.
 What is extraordinary about the Perito Moreno Glacier is that, apart from witnessing calving (pieces of ice breaking off and falling into the water) take place in front of your eyes, it seems to talk to you.
 It creaks and groans as chunks calve and splash into the water.
 This is the most spectacular part of this particular glacier.
 The sounds.
 Both however were a great day out and a must do if you can fit them both in!